cofakie631/magento-iac/README.md

 ## network.tf
-Uses the default VPC, creates 2 subnets for the load balancer, associates them with the route table, and assigns the internet gateway.
+Creates the custom VPC, creates 2 subnets for the load balancer, associates them with the route table, and assigns the internet gateway.

 ## load-balancer.tf
 It imports the certificate created with my account for the HTTPS listener.
 I created a hosted zone and a Route 53 record to validate my certificate.